 So workprint comes from when people used to cut on film right.
 So basically, it was a print that you would cut, like physically cut and tape and glue and all these things were as physical.
 So, a lot of times when you screened it at a test screening, it was a film print that was cobbled together.
 I mean I’m talking like early days.
 It got more technologically refined as time went on but the workprint idea comes from the fact that you get physical film, photochemical film from the lab.
 As an editor you start cutting that thing up physically.

 You start taping together physically.
-It’s not like on a nonlinear beautiful editing system where you can just make a million versions of the film.
+It’s not like on a nonlinear editing system where you can just make a million versions of the film.
 You make a cut.
-You realize I am cutting this thing and I have the fix this.
-So, if I chop it up so hard that I have to go request a new print of this from the lab, I know I’m really like either doing something wrong or the director is really being super indecisive about stuff.
-I edited on film when I was in film school and I always remember when you had like the movie that you were cutting on, the Steenbeck stand-ups I believe they were called.
+You realize “I am cutting this thing and I have the fix this.
+So, if I chop it up so hard that I have to go request a new print of this from the lab, I know I’m really either doing something wrong or the director is really being super indecisive about stuff.”
+I edited on film when I was in film school and I always remember when you had the movie that you were cutting on the Steenbeck stand-ups I believe they were called.

 You’d hit the brake to stop what you’re doing.
-You’d watch it, it’d go through and then you hit the brake you take a grease pencil, you’d mark it.
+You’d watch it, it’d go through and then you hit the brake.
+You take a grease pencil, you’d mark it.
 Then if you’re happy with that mark, then you would maybe cut it and then you’d maybe tape it to another piece of film and that’s how you’d cobble together the movie.
 So workprints kind of come from that mindset and then it’s really just a term that kind of that continued on with the gray area between film and in digital.
 Things like the Blade Runner Rick workprint.

 That was known as the workprint because the cut what you’re seeing was kind of like born from all the work that Terry Rawlings had done in terms of actually physically cutting the film.
 So again, these are terms that are kind of used loosely sometimes.
-They’re not always 100% accurate but at least you know what you’re talking about when you say “Oh the workprint of this, or the Assembly Cut of that” – it’s just a name but don’t take it seriously as a definition.
+They’re not always 100% accurate but at least you know what you’re talking about when you say “oh the workprint of this, or the Assembly Cut of that” – it’s just a name but don’t take it seriously as a definition.
 Sometimes you do but sometimes you don’t.